A Complete Guide on How To Use Bash Arrays

 -A(uppercase).
 It would silently fail.
 Indeed, declaring an Indexed array will accept subscript but will ignore it and treat the rest of your declaration as an Indexed Array, not an Associative Array.

+👉 Make sure to properly follow the array syntax and enclose the subscript in square brackets

-👉 Read more about the common error "Bash Error: must use subscript when assigning associative array".
+[]to avoid the "Bash Error: must use subscript when assigning associative array".

 Array Operations